Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Machine Diversity

 where $\text{HD}(\cdot)$ returns the Hamming distance of two sequences.
-Therefore, a high diversity score between two machines means that their perceptions are significantly different on the same compression levels of an image.
+Therefore, a high diversity score between two machines means that their perceptions are significantly different on the same compression quality of an image.